-The SMART Report is available on-line through the District website.
+The SMART Report is available on-line through the guardian's myDSD account.
 Teachers will update your child's progress at different intervals, depending on a number of factors, including grade level.
 Please do not expect student progress to look like high-school grades.
 Teachers are constantly assessing, but putting a summative score in the computer happens less frequently.